viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 }
 ~~~

-The tools we just mentioned can generate the following UML diagram from the JSON schema:
+The tools we just mentioned can generate the following UML diagram from the JSON Schema:

 ![author schema](/assets/author-schema.png)